 You can also modify it for single player fun.
 Just let your child pull out the cards and start building headlines.

 Might as well keep going with the games–there are so many to inspire a love of writing!
+(Here’s a different post with the top 10 Writing Board Games for Kids!)

 This game isn’t like the traditional Game of Life we all know.
 There’s no little tiny blue and pink people to shove into a station wagon and drive around the board.
 No buildings or bridges to awkwardly shove into slots.
 An easy game.
 Let’s all breathe a sigh of relief!